epsilon537/boxlambda/docs/software/base-platform/bootstrap/bootstrap.md

 ### Standard Input, Output, and Error

-The PicoLibc integrator needs to supply `stdin`, `stdout`, and `stderr` instances and associated `getc()` and `putc()` implementations to connect them to an actual IO device.
+The PicoLibc integrator must provide `stdin`, `stdout`, and `stderr` instances and corresponding `getc()` and `putc()` implementations to connect them to an I/O device.
-Initially, we'll be using the UART as our IO device.
+Initially, we'll be using the UART as our I/O device.

 See [sw/components/bootstrap/stdio_stream.c](../../../../sw/components/bootstrap/stdio_stream.c).

-[stdio_stream.h](../../../../sw/components/bootstrap/stdio_stream.h) exports the `stdin` and `stdout` stream objects so standard IO can be redirected at any time after boot-up.
-The BoxKern makes use of this by forwarding stdio to the Forth environment.
-See the [OS Boot Sequence](../../boxlambda-os/top-level-and-boot-seq.md) for details.
+[stdio_stream.h](../../../../sw/components/bootstrap/stdio_stream.h) exports the `stdin` and `stdout` stream objects, allowing standard I/O to be redirected at any time after boot-up.
+The BoxKern utilizes this functionality by forwarding stdio to the Forth environment.
+Refer to the [OS Boot Sequence](../../boxlambda-os/top-level-and-boot-seq.md) for more details.

 ## Early Software Startup Sequence

-The following diagram shows the early software startup sequence up to the invokation of `main()`.
+The following diagram shows the early software startup sequence up to the invocation of `main()`.

 ![The Boot from IMEM Sequence](../../../assets/imem-boot-sequence.png)